ieiei/ianvei/rust-for-rustaceans/7 MACROS.md

 **Transcribers**

 Once the compiler has matched a declarative macro matcher, it generates code using the matcher’s associated transcriber.
-The variables defined by a macro matcher are called *metavariables*, and the compiler substitutes any occurrence of each metavariable in the transcriber (like $key in the example in the previous section) with the input that matches that part of the matcher.
-If you have repetition in the matcher (like $(),+ in that same example), you can use the same syntax in the transcriber and it will be repeated once for each match in the input, with each expansion holding the appropriate sub- stitution for each metavariable for that iteration.
+The variables defined by a macro matcher are called *metavariables*, and the compiler substitutes any occurrence of each metavariable in the transcriber (like \$(),+ in that same example), you can use the same syntax in the transcriber and it will be repeated once for each match in the input, with each expansion holding the appropriate sub- stitution for each metavariable for that iteration.
 For example, for the $key and $value matcher, we could write the following transcriber to generate an insert call into some map for each $key/$value pair that was matched:

 ```
 $(map.insert($key, $value);)+